SESYNC-ci/basic-git-lesson/slides/config.md

 - `README.md` is a Markdown file giving basic information about the repository.
 - There is a list of files, including a folder for data.
-- You are looking at a branch called `master`.
+- You are looking at a branch called `main`.
 - The commit history is available from the top bar.
 - The "Code" button provides a URL for collaborators to clone the repo.